gcallah/JohnGray/papers/callahan.md

 For one thing, cats have no concept of morality; humans believe they do, but they are mistaken.
 Gray claims that when people talk of morality, "what they are doing is expressing their emotions" (2020, p.
 46).
 This metaethical theory is known as emotivism, and was popularized by A.J.
 Ayer (1946).
+It is a departure from Gray's earlier "moral realism but pluralism."

-But emotivism is mistaken, regardless of whether there are objective moral facts or not.
+If there is one outstanding feature of Gray's work that sets it apart, it is his continual willingness to rethink and change earlier positions he had taken.
+Well, this is certainly a laudable tree, that does not mean that every change has been for the better.
+And this is a case where it has not, because emotivism is mistaken, regardless of whether there are objective moral facts or not.
 Consider someone who says "Adultery is wrong": they are *not* just expressing a negative emotion they feel towards adultery.
 For instance, it is quite possible for someone to say, "I know adultery is wrong, but boy do I love it!"
 No, when someone utters a sentence like that, they are claiming that there is *a fact of the matter* about adultery being wrong.
 Now, they might be mistaken in their claim, just as I might claim, "There is a man hiding behind that tree" when there is no such man there.
-But my sentence was not a description of some emotion I was experiencing; it was a fact claim, one that happened to be incorrect.
+But my sentence was not a description of some emotion I was experiencing; it was a fact claim, but one that happened to be incorrect.
 (See Brandt 1959 and Geach 1960 for further arguments against emotivism.)

 Attempting to back his advocacy of emotivism,
 Gray notes while it was once thought to be moral to use imperial power to spread civilization, that is now considered